 Bill has served as a CEP Board Member, Transition Coordinator and now, as the Executive Director.
 Mr. Walther has enjoyed a long tenure at CEP and is committed to furthering our aim to become one of Tucson’s significant philanthropic, nonprofit organizations.

-Lindie currently serves as the Operation and Facility Manager at CEP.
+Lindie currently serves as the Operations and Facility Manager at CEP.
 Ms. Hunter has been a member of the Community Extension Programs administrative staff for 31 years.
 She feels privileged to have served in six different positions within the company gaining valuable experience and knowledge along the way.
-Ms. Hunter is excited to see where the future takes CEP in its new iteration.

 I worked for over thirty years in the public schools in the Tucson area because I wanted to help kids reach their full potential in my subject area.
 Regrettably, my experience showed me that not all students had the resources they needed for that to happen, no matter how hard they tried.
 I am excited to be part of an organization that wants to provide relief and resources to families who need help.